vitran96/evershop-docs/docs/development/knowledge-base/data-fetching.md

       }
     }
   }`;

+  // highlight-end
 ```

 In the above example, we have exported a GraphQL query in the `GeneralInformation.js` component file.
 During the request time, EverShop will consolidate all the queries from all the components and execute them in a single request.
-The result of the query will be passed to the component as a prop.
+The result of the GraphQL query will be passed to the React component as a prop.

 ### When the GraphQL query is executed?